-Outreach - Event attendance, networking, and tabling representing CAPS and its services, and facilitation/presentation of outreach activities and workshops.
-Development and maintenance of social media related outreach.
+Outreach—Event attendance, networking, and tabling representing CAPS and its services and facilitation/presentation of outreach activities and workshops.
+Development and maintenance of social media–related outreach as needed.

-- Successful completion of Practicum placements required by graduate program (We are interested in students who are seeking their third practicum; 4th year of clinical training)
+- Successful completion of Practicum placements required by graduate program.
+(We are interested in students who are seeking their third practicum; fourth year of clinical training.)

 - Preference will be given to those candidates who have an interest in college mental health.